Caring for Your Child with Pertussis

 • Do not give ibuprofen (Advil®, Motrin®) if your child is dehydrated, vomiting or has diarrhea because it can harm the kidneys.

-• Do not give over the counter cough and cold medicines to children less than 6 years old.
+• Do not give over-the-counter cough and cold medicines to children less than six years old.

 Call your local pharmacist or Health Links-Info Santé (Winnipeg 204-788-8200, toll-free 1-888-315-9257) for information.